 Any related specialized training or certification will be an added advantage.
 For instance, adding it to your resume can be advantageous if you have taken short, professional courses to gain skills in a specific area, like teaching English online.

-The Best Skills for an English Teacher on the Resume
+Essential Skills for an English Teacher

 Hard Skills